aspittel/leveling-up-with-python/README.md

 * Use whitespace sparingly elsewhere (within functions, loops, etc.)
 * Lambda functions, list comprehensions, and conditional expressions are fine as long as they are simple and fit on one line

+### PEP8 Tools

+If you are using a text editor, you can install a linter or package to check PEP8 compliance.
+You can also check from the command line by running the command `$ pip install pep8` and then running `$ pep8 my_file.py` to output whether your code complies with PEP8!

+### Exercise: PEP8 Your Code

+Take 5 minutes to PEP8-ify any piece of your code from this class.

 ### Bonus: Google Style Docstrings